-From the architect.
+Text description provided by the architects.
 The brief from the client required the design of a home for a family of four in a bushveld estate.
 The site is a bushveld plot of 1 hectare, and is situated in the Roodeplaat Dam catchment area and required a sensitive approach to the siting of the building.
 The building is carefully placed as pavilions between the existing thorn trees.
 The four pavilions for living, sleeping, services and guests are linked to form a combined living unit.
 Pavilions form courtyards for living in the bush between them.

 The house consists of three conceptual elements: The roof and ceiling emulates the horizontal plane of the acacia thorn trees providing shade for its inhabitants.
 Secondly The 2 “anthill like” fireplaces are beacons in the landscape, and thirdly the jagged edge stonewall elements emulates the klip kopje of the landscapes.